taherfattahi/WebRTC-Screen-Sharing/README.md

 [![Product Name Screen Shot][product-screenshot]](https://vebko.org/en/Software.aspx)

 Web-based screen sharing service for Vebko
-This project uses WebRTC for share screen and sounds.
+This service uses WebRTC to share screens and sound.

 Here's why:
 * WebRTC has less delay than other alternatives.